 Rev. Gerald W. (Jerry) Ledbetter, has over 32-years of experience in vocational Christian ministry, including youth and music ministry positions.
 After serving as a pastor in rural Troup County, Georgia for a decade, Jerry began his ministry with the West Point Presbyterian Church in 2003.
 He attended Auburn University, LaGrange College, Emory University (Candler School of Theology), and the Erskine Theological Seminary.

 Jerry is actively involved in the West Point community, serving on various boards and working with several service organizations.
 He was elected to the West Point City Council in 2011, a position he continues to hold, and served as Mayor pro tem in 2013.

 Jerry served on the Operational Ministry Team (Board-of-Directors) for one of the largest Presbyteries in the United States from 2010-2013, and also served as an Evangelism Facilitator for that same Presbytery for nearly a decade.
 He currently serves on the MPT (Ministry Partnership Team) of the Presbytery of the South.
 Jerry also serves as the Chaplain for the Order of the Tartan of the Chattahoochee Valley (2017-present).

 Besides preaching and teaching, Jerry enjoys history, kayaking, painting, golf, bowling, playing the dulcimer, spending time with family & friends - and attending college sports events... especially the Auburn Tigers (War Eagle)!

 In 2007, Jerry published his first book entitled "Words of Life: God's Providential Grace Displayed Through the Life of One Man."
 His second book (published in 2012) is entitled “The Church of the Covenant: A History of the West Point Presbyterian Church.”
 His third book (set to publish this year, 2022) is entitled "Words of Hope: A Collection

-Jerry is married to Tammy Whitten Ledbetter, a kindergarten teacher with the Lanett City School System, and together the Ledbetter's have three grown sons; and four grandchildren (Shadow Alexandria, Madyson Lee, Tristyn Maddox, Greyson Reid, Landyn Michael, Madelyn Claire, and Max Henley).
+Jerry is married to Tammy Whitten Ledbetter, a teacher with the Chambers County School System (Alabama), and together the Ledbetter's have three grown sons: and seven grandchildren (Shadow Alexandria, Madyson Lee, Tristyn Maddox, Greyson Reid, Landyn Michael, Madelyn Claire, and Max Henley).